niivu/resource-redirect-icon-themes/README.md

 * Go to mod's settings tab.
 * Paste the copied path to the theme folder empty box and remove the path quote marks.
 * Click Save.
-* You might want to disable folder thumbnail previews and clear icon cache, see notes below.
+* You might want to clear icon cache, see note below.

-> [!TIP]
-> For a cleaner look, use [the script to disable folder thumbnail previews](https://github.com/niivu/resource-redirect-icon-themes/blob/main/Scripts/Disable_folder_thumbnail_previews.bat).

 > [!NOTE]
 > After applying the theme, you may not see immediate results due to Windows icon caching.
 You can use [the script to clear icon cache](https://github.com/niivu/resource-redirect-icon-themes/blob/main/Scripts/Clear_icon_cache.bat).

+> [!NOTE]
+> By default, icons of folders with thumbnail previews aren't replaced.
+There
+> are two possible solutions:
+> * Enable the "Redirect all loaded resources" option in the "Resource Redirect"
+>   mod settings.
+> * Disable folder thumbnails in the Windows Explorer settings:
+>   * Press Win+R to open the Run dialog.
+>   * Type `control folders` and press Enter.
+>   * In the Folder Options window, go to the "View" tab.
+>   * Check the "Always show icons, never thumbnails" option.
+>   * Click "OK".

 > [!CAUTION]
 > Don't move the theme files or change their filenames unless you know how the theme redirection works!